Bounds on Systoles and Homotopy Complexity: Bounds on torsion

 \section{Bounds on torsion}

 As demonstrated in \cite{Ge}, many homotopy invariants can be bounded in terms of the $\pi_1$-complexity (see for instance Theorem 1.7 and Theorem 1.11 in \cite{Ge}).
-One exception for this phenomenon is the torsion of the integral homology $\text{tors} H_k(M;\BZ)$.\footnote{Recall that the linear bound on the Betti number is a classical theorem of Gromov \cite[Theorem 2]{BGS} which holds in the much greater generality of analytic manifolds of a fixed dimension of bounded non-positive curvature and without Euclidean factors for the universal cover.} Conjecturally
+One exception for this phenomenon is the torsion of the integral homology $\text{tors} H_k(M;\BZ)$.\footnote{Recall that the linear bound on the Betti number is a classical theorem of Gromov \cite[Theorem 2]{BGS} which holds in the much greater generality of analytic manifolds of a fixed dimension of bounded non-positive curvature and without Euclidean factors for the universal cover.} Conjecture \ref{conj:HTC} implies that:

 for some constant $C$ depending on the universal cover.
 In view of Theorem \ref{thm:hv1}, the conjectural estimate (\ref{linear-torsion}) holds for non-uniform arithmetic manifolds.
 Moreover, the estimate (\ref{linear-torsion}) was proved in \cite{BGS2} for the general class of negatively curved manifolds of a fixed dimension $d\ne 3$ and curvature bounded in a closed subinterval of $[-1,0)$ (the constant $C$ depends $d$ but not on the upper bound of the curvature).
 In particular this result applies to all locally symmetric spaces of rank one and dimension other than $3$.
-In dimension $3$ the analog result is not true for nonarithmetic manifolds (see \cite{Gromov}) while in view of Theorem \ref{thm:Fraczyk} it is true for the class of $3$-dimensional arithmetic manifolds.
+In dimension $3$ the analog result is not true for nonarithmetic manifolds (see \cite{Gromov}) while in view of Theorem \ref{thm:Fraczyk} it is true for the class of $3$-dimensional arithmetic manifolds (and the recent preprint \cite{FHR} confirms the case of compact arithmetic manifolds of general type).